AriAbr/ari-dev-portfolio/content/blogs/2024-01-15-python-imports.md

 What happens behind the scenes when you call `import` in python?
 Glad I asked.
 Here's how it works:

 1. <b>Check `sys.modules`:</b> Python first checks `sys.modules` to see if your module has already been loaded.
-   - `sys.modules` is a regular `dict` that caches modules.
+   - `sys.modules` is a regular python `dict` that is used to cache modules.
 The keys are strings of the modules' names and the values are module objects (i.e. objects of type `ModuleType`)
-   - If your module is already in `sys.modules`, python uses that version.
-It adds the cached version to `globals()` and skips the steps below.
+   - If your module is already in `sys.modules`, python adds the cached version to `globals()` and skips the steps below.
 2. <b>Create a module object:</b> If python does not find the module in `sys.modules`, it creates a new `ModuleType` object and loads the module's source code into it
 3. <b>Cache the module:</b> The new `module` objects is added to the `sys.modules` cache
 4. <b>Compile and execute:</b> Python compiles and _executes_ the source code from your module